alex-awad/my_ML_tools/README.md

 # my_ML_tools
-Python package to facilitate common operations in Machine Learning workflow with "classical" Machine Learning models.
+Python package that facilitates common operations in Machine Learning workflow with "classical" Machine Learning models.
+Currently only works for regression problems.

+This package includes DataTools to import and pre-process data, PlotTools for exploratory data analysis and evaluation of the results form the trained models, and ModelTools for automatic training, tuning, and evaluation of different Machine Learning models.

+Currently implemented models:
+- Lasso regression (scikit-learn)
+- Ridge regression (scikit-learn)
+- Random Forest regression (scikit-learn)
+- Multilayer Perceptron regression (Keras)

+Models to be implemented:
+- SVM regression (scikit-learn)
+- GBM regression (XGBoost)